 - Degenstein Scholarships: The Charles B. Degenstein Scholars Program provides annual scholarships to exceptionally able new students intending to major or minor in programs within Susquehanna’s Sigmund Weis School of Business.
 Renewable annually.

 - Presidential Scholarships: These scholarships, renewable annually, are awarded on a competitive basis to new students who have demonstrated superior academic achievement and personal promise.

 Other Susquehanna scholarship awards include the following:

-- Alumni Scholarships: Five awards of $2,500 annually are available each year to first-time enrolling children, stepchildren or grandchildren of alumni of the university.
-Recipients are selected by the Alumni Association Executive Board.
+- Alumni Scholarships: Awards of $2,000 annually are available each year to first-time enrolling children, stepchildren or grandchildren of alumni of the university.
 Renewable for a total of eight semesters.